Curriculum & Requirements

 Practica & Internships

-Students will be assigned to a practicum team (PSYC 534) during their second and third years in the program.
+During both MA2 and PhD1, students are assigned to a practicum team (PSYC 534) based in the UBC Psychology Clinic.
 Each team usually consists of approximately two students who are supervised by a clinical faculty member, and students typically begin to see clients early in the course of the first practicum.
-Students are assigned to a new team for the second year of practicum.
+Students are assigned to a different team for the second year of practicum.

 The aim is to provide students with a broad range of therapy experience (e.g., children, adults) to establish a foundation of clinical skills from which they can proceed with community-based practica and internship.
 Clinical Case Conferences also provide students with the opportunity to prepare and deliver case presentations concerning their ongoing clinical caseload.